home-assistant/home-assistant.io/source/_includes/common-tasks/data_disk.md

-## Using external Data Disk
+## Using external data disk

-Home Assistant Operating System supports storing most data on an external storage medium (e.g. USB attached SSD or HDD).
-This data disk contains not only user data but also most of the Home Assistant software as well (Core, Supervisor etc.).
+{% term Home Assistant Operating System %} supports storing most data on an external storage medium, such as an USB attached SSD or HDD.
+This data disk contains not only user data but also most of the Home Assistant software as well (Core, Supervisor, etc.).
 This means a fast data disk will make the system overall much faster.

 ![Graphics showing the architecture of the data disk feature](/images/haos/usb-data-disk.png)